 If you have a regular cement floor in your commercial building, home, or another space, epoxy coatings can completely transform the surface.
 If you choose not to treat the cement, it eventually stains and cracks.
 This results in the floor looking ugly and creating potential safety hazards.
-Fortunately, due to epoxy services like thosefloorguys.com, your epoxy floor will not only last, but it will look great for years—with minimal maintenance!
+Fortunately, due to epoxy services like thosefloorguys.com and epoxytampa.com, your epoxy floor will not only last, but it will look great for years—with minimal maintenance!

 Unfortunately, if you are like some people, you might avoid epoxy garage flooring or commercial epoxy flooring because of all the misconceptions about the material that are floating around.

 Continue reading to learn more about these misconceptions and to learn the real facts about epoxy surfaces.

 Misconception: Epoxy Must Be Reapplied Regularly